 – Magnesium – patients can be at a slight risk of magnesium deficiency during fasting.
 Additionally, insomnia can be a side-effect of fasting – and magnesium can have a calming effect that addresses sleep challenges.
 Magnesium also helps treat constipation.

 – Fiber – psyllium husk or prebiotic powders can help ensure regular bowel movements – as well as help with satiety.

 – Personally, I have incorporated fasting into my daily routine, and find it makes me feel mentally clear and energized.
 I try 16:8 most days – and rarely waver on work days.
 I also incorporate a 24-hour fast once a week.

 NOTE – What does it say?

-“Training wheels” – their purpose is to keep you upright while building good fasting habits.
+“Training wheels” – their purpose is to keep me upright while building good fasting habits.
 A good fasting muscle.
-When they are no longer needed, you can let them go.
+When they are no longer needed, I can let them go.

 MY STRATEGY: I believe that I don’t need training wheels.